 - 1. Required for MSEN 5811, 5911, 6811, and 6911enrolled students, highly recommended for all students: - a) One-page resume with attached list of all publications published, submitted and planned and all conferences attended (updated first full week of September and February).
 PhD students who have completed candidacy should submit a full CV. - b) Research document between student, major professor, and MSEN Director (due to Director for review/approval by October 1 and March 1; fully approved, signed, and uploaded to Blackboard by November 1 and April 1).
 Not required during the first semester of a degree program.)
-See an outline at http://msen.uark.edu/. - c) Research path defined in Microsoft Project (updated and submitted once per semester) - 2.
+See an outline at http://msen.uark.edu/. - c) Research path defined in Microsoft Project (updated monthly as described in project document.
+Not required during the first full month of a degree program.) - 2.
 Required for all MSEN students: - a) Curriculum/degree plan (updated each semester as part of advising cycle and required before enrollment for the following semester). - b) The degree plan must be reviewed with, and signed by, your major professor and returned to the MSEN office as well as any other required documents in order for your advising hold to be released. - c) Research Quad Slide summarizing your MS or PhD research updated each spring semester beginning after your first semester in the program.
 The slide will be posted to the MSEN website and must be approved by your major professor.
 The format must strictly follow the template provided by the MSEN program.
 An example quad slide may be found at the end of this handbook.